Bhavana-m-s/ML-project---Handwritten-digit-recognition/README.md

-#HANDWRITTEN DIGIT RECOGNITION
+# HANDWRITTEN DIGIT RECOGNITION

-##ML PROJECT using CNN model
+ ### ML project
+ This project implements a Convolutional Neural Network (CNN) to recognize handwritten digits using the MNIST dataset.
+ It developed using PyTorch.